unix-world/Smart.Framework.Modules/README.md

 # Smart.Framework.Modules - a collection of modules for Smart.Framework
-## Multi-licensed: under BSD license or LGPLv3 license or GPLv3 license
+## Dual-licensed: under BSD license or GPLv3 license (at your choice)
 ### This software project is open source.
-You must choose which license to use depending on your use case and the modules you include in your project: BSD license or LGPLv3 license or GPLv3 license (see LICENSE file)
+You must choose which license to use depending on your use case: BSD license or GPLv3 license (see LICENSE file)
 <b>(c) 2009 - 2019 unix-world.org</b> / <i>support&#64;unix-world.org</i>

 This software framework is compatible, stable and actively tested with PHP 5.6 / 7.0 / 7.1 / 7.2 / 7.3 versions.